WhyIsEvery4thYearAlwaysBad/mahstuff/Nav Mesh Dev guide/The Guide.md

 ### Stacked Areas
 <hr>

-There will be moments where you'll need multiple TFAttributes to get bots to work with some map logic, or a specific path of nav areas to setup bots for a jump.
-Since TFAttributes actually *override* each others blocked status, and you often want to preserve the original nav area for full movement, it is often a good idea to stack nav areas on top of nav areas.
+There will be moments where you'll need multiple TFAttributes to get bots to work with some map logic, or a specific path of nav areas to setup bots for a jump. **Since TFAttributes actually *override* each others blocked status**, and you often want to preserve the original nav area for full movement, **it is often a good idea to stack nav areas on top of other nav areas**.

 <br>